 Under the auspices of a qualified member of the faculty of the Graduate School, the student pursues a pattern of readings, study, and research related to professional knowledge and understanding in biological science.
-Topics should be established before enrollment.
-Prerequisite: Permission of the chair of the graduate faculty in biological science.
+Topics should be established prior to enrollment.

-BIOL 579 Forensic Biotechnology (3:2:3)
+BIOL 579 - Forensic Biotechnology (3 credits)

 This course is intended to familiarize the students with an understanding of scope and use of biotechnological techniques in forensic sciences, which include criminal investigation, civil cases (paternity testing), and wildlife conservation and management (endangered species), diagnosis of inherited diseases, tissue and organ transplantation, personal and organism identification.
 This course will be conducted as both lecture and laboratory exercises.
-The students will learn how to collect, preserve, analyze and interpret biological evidence in forensic contexts (hair, blood, saliva, semen, tooth pulp, and other tissues).
+The students will learn how to collect, preserve, analyze and interpret biological evidence in forensic contexts: (hair, blood, saliva, semen, tooth pulp, and other tissues).
 It provides an overview of the techniques and problems related to application of biotechnology in different fields.
 Major topics will be addressed, such as categories of biological evidence, DNA fingerprinting, blood and serology, hair and fiber analysis, fingerprinting, forensic pathology.
 Current and historical cases will be used to illustrate examples of good and poor quality investigations and updates to new technologies and breakthroughs will be emphasized.

-BIOL 581 Insect Systematics (3:2:3)
+BIOL 581 - Insect Systematics (3 credits)

 This course will provide an in-depth examination of insect diversity at the order and family level with an emphasis upon identification of adults.
-Topics will include taxonomy, evolutionary relationships, approaches to classifications, nomenclature, zoogeography, ecology, morphology, and techniques of collection.
-One or more field trips may be required.
+Topics will include taxonomy, evolutionary relationships, approaches to classifications, nomenclature. zoogeography, ecology, morphology, and techniques of collection.
+One or more field trips may be required

-BIOL 584 Experimental Immunology (1:0:3)
+BIOL 584 - Experimental Immunology (1 credits)